- Oral Test To Be Held

 |Exam Number||Exam Title||Salary||Salary Grade||Non−Refundable Processing Fee (Waivers available)|

-TESTING FOR THIS TITLE WILL BE CONDUCTED IN THE ALBANY AREA ONLY.
+THE LIST RESULTING FROM THIS EXAMINATION WILL BE USED FOR VACANCIES IN THE ALBANY AREA ONLY.

 For the purpose of this examination, examples of a central budgeting agency of a governmental jurisdiction would include federal, state, or local CENTRAL budget departments or offices.
 A central budgeting agency is in charge of reviewing the budgets of all the agencies in the jurisdiction.
 Experience working on the budgets of individual agencies within a jurisdiction such as a Budget Analyst in a state agency is NOT considered qualifying experience for this examination.

-- Your degree must have been awarded by a regionally accredited college or university or one recognized by the NYS Education Department as following acceptable educational practices.
+- Your degree must have been awarded by a college or university accredited by a regional, national, or specialized agency recognized as an accrediting agency by the U.S. Department of Education/U.S. Secretary of Education.
 If your degree was awarded by an educational institution outside the United States and its territories, you must provide independent verification of equivalency.
 You can write to the Examination Information Desk of the NYS Department of Civil Service for a list of acceptable companies who provide this service.
 This information can also be found on the Internet at http://www.cs.ny.gov/jobseeker/degrees.cfm.
 You must pay the required evaluation fee.
-If you are applying on the Internet, you must mail the independent verification of equivalency to the NYS Department of Civil Service, Albany, New York 12239.
-Attention: S1FNH.
+If you are applying on the Internet, you must mail the independent verification of equivalency to the New York State Department of Civil Service, Albany, New York 12239.
+Attention: S1KXH.

 - Appropriate part-time and volunteer experience, which can be verified, will be accepted on a prorated basis.